drewg13/foundryvtt-scum-and-villainy/README.md

 Clock Tiles

 Clock Tiles are useful for quick, disposable clocks you'd like to drop onto the scene but don't plan to keep around for long.
-Click the new Clock button in the Tiles toolbar and a new clock will be dropped into the middle of your scene (you may need to scroll to see it).
+Click the new Clock button in the Tiles toolbar and a new clock will be dropped into the actual middle of your scene (you may need to scroll to see it).
 When you select and right-click the clock you'll see a new set of controls on the left that let you switch the clock's theme, cycle through clock sizes, and increment/decrement progress on the clock.

 ## Logic field